kent64/blog/content/posts/2020-11-01-portfolio/index.markdown

     ## data:  g3.x.all by mjob
     ## Kruskal-Wallis chi-squared = 18.036, df = 4, p-value = 0.001214

+The test statistic produced is called Kruskal-Wallis chi-squared and is referred to as H.

 With a p-value of 0.0012, we have found a statistic significantly different, so we can reject the Null Hypothesis.
 They are not the same.
 But we don’t know yet from the Kruskal-Wallis which groups are different, to do that we need to do a post hox test.
 For one-way ANOVA we used the turkey test, this time we use the dunnTest as a post hoc test in the package FSA to produce a comparison of the different groups with a bonferroni correction.
 We can then identify what’s different.